NotSpecial/amivcrm/README.rst

 You will need a soap username and password.
 You can find them in the `AMIV wiki <intern.amiv.ethz.ch/wiki/SugarCRM#SOAP>`_.
+After you got the credentials, its as easy as this:

 .. code-block:: python

 	from amivcrm import AMIVCRM

 	CRM = AMIVCRM(username, password)